roycan/roycan.github.io/_posts/2018-10-15-ICarchitecture.md

 I suggest to use a Platform as a Service (PAAS) for the first deployment of the system.
 This is a middle layer to Cloud Infrastructure.

-Spefically, I suggest using Heroku PAAS that is built on top of the AWS cloud.
+Specifically, I suggest using Heroku PAAS that is built on top of the AWS cloud.
 I find this as a best-practice intermediate step going to a direct cloud Infrastructure as a Service.

 For file storage, we recommend the AWS Simple Storage Service (S3) for the security and reliability it provides.
 It also has a stable and well developed API for use with the recommended framework.

-By doing the above, we will be able to capture, real-time bandwith, redundancy and security requirements for the system that will guide any future deployment and expansion.
+By doing the above, we will be able to capture, real-time bandwidth, redundancy and security requirements for the system that will guide any future deployment and expansion.

 Should on-premise deployment be pursued:
 The services are provided by the local server.
-The server, whether on-premise will be provisioned and maintained with standard performance parameters of within ~70 percent of average capacity for bandwith, memory and processing.
+The server, whether on-premise will be provisioned and maintained with standard performance parameters of within ~70 percent of average capacity for bandwidth, memory and processing.
 The clients will be nodes within the network with applicable access rights.
 The server actions in response to logged client requests.

 # Implementation View